buildspace/buildspace-projects/GPT3_Writer/en/Section_1/Lesson_1_Write_your_first_prompt.md

 Once you make an account, head to the [Playground](https://beta.openai.com/playground).
 This is where we’ll be spending a bit of time before we even start writing any code.

-Don’t worry to much about those settings on the right yet, we’ll get to them.
+Don’t worry too much about those settings on the right yet, we’ll get to them.
 Just make sure your model is `text-davinci-003` and make sure the “Temperature” is set to `0.7`. **And, also make sure `Maximum length` is set to `650`.**

-*Note: if you had an account in the past, you’ll need to make a new w/ a different email because the credits expire after 3-months.*
+*Note: if you had an account in the past, you’ll need to make a new w/ a different email and phone number because the credits expire after 3-months.*

 ### Prompt mentality.